chiragsakhuja/lc3tools/docs/README.md

 use the GUI, refer to the [beginniner's usage guide](GuideToUsingLC3Tools.pdf).

-Instructors, or students who are comfortable with the command line, will generally use the command line tools, which is the only way to write unit tests.
+Instructors, or students who are comfortable with the command line, will generally use the command line tools, which is also the only way to write unit tests.
 Note that auto-graders are written as unit tests.
 To get started, follow these steps, which can be performed on any supported platform:
 1. Ensure you have [CMake](https://cmake.org) and a C++11 compiler installed.
 2. Build the command line utilities from source as described in the [build document](BUILD.md#command-line-tools-and-unit-tests).